 - Intentionally preying on a misrepresentation or an existing brand – products should be what they say they are

-- For example, posing as “a legit pack from Drake” or boasting “live Rhodes keyboard loops” that were actually generated using a virtual instrument
+- For example, posing as “a legit pack from Drake” or boasting “live Wurlitzer keyboard loops” that were actually generated using a virtual instrument

 4. Content is inclusive and respectful.